cherisek27/TriviaGame/README.md

 ### Overview

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+A Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 Be sure to layout this app with valid HTML and stylish CSS.

-### Remember

-You will be fully capable of doing this homework by the end of Saturday's class.

 ### Before You Begin